andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I opened Powershell in client-1 and pinged the private IP address of dc-1.
+Once I was in client-1, I opened Powershell and pinged the private IP address of dc-1.
+The ping succeeded.
 </p>
 <br />